WirecardMobileServices/Wirecard-ePOS-API-Integration/docs_source/wechat.md

     - **"wechatCashFee"** - amount in CNY (Chinese Yuan); 6919 means 69.19 CNY
     - **"wechatTimeEnd"** - date-time in WeChat system
     - **"gatewayReference"** - transaction identifier in Wirecard payment gateway

+!!!
+Important

+    After successful response, making [`GET /v1/sales/{id}`](#get-a-sale-call) call is advised, as it provides all information.

-## Reverse & Cancel Operation
+## Reverse Operation

-_REVERSE_ operation is typically used in case _Sale-Purchase_ was created accidentally. _REVERSE_ operation serves for reversing particular _purchase_ transaction.
+_REVERSE_ operation is typically used in case purchase transaction was created accidentally and hence needs to be reversed.

-_CANCEL_ operation changes state of Sale-Purchase to CANCELED. _CANCEL_ operation can be sent only as long as the purchase transaction is reversed.

-In order to reverse alipay purchase transaction, call Wirecard ePOS with _Sale-REVERSE_ request defined below:
+In order to reverse WeChat purchase transaction, make a [`POST /v1/sales`](https://switch.wirecard.com/mswitch-server/v1/sales) call:

 ### Reverse Request